Get Your Stress Leave Certificate Online

 How It Works

-Complete a short online questionnaire
+Complete short online consult

-No appointment required.
 Complete a short medical questionnaire and upload any supporting evidence.

 Doctor reviews your evidence

 A GMC-registered doctor reviews your submission individually.
-No automated approvals.

 Receive your certificate